-Israel’s embassy in the United States said ‘hundreds’ of Maccabi fans were ‘ambushed and attacked’ in the Dutch capital as they left the stadium following the game, blaming the incident on a ‘mob who targeted innocent Israelis’.
+‘Hundreds’ of Maccabi Tel Aviv fans were ‘ambushed and attacked’ in the Dutch capital as they left the Johan Cruyff Arena, according to the Israeli embassy in the United States, who blamed the incident on a ‘mob who targeted innocent Israelis’.

 Shocking video shows Israeli fans being violently beaten on the streets late last night, with reports that assailants shouted ‘free Palestine’ during the attacks.

-Ten Israelis were hospitalized and three were reported to be out of contact with their families following the hours of violence, which saw people out in the city forced to seek shelter in shops.
+As many as ten Israelis were reportedly hospitalised and three were said to be out of contact with their families following the hours of violence, which saw people out in the city forced to seek shelter in shops.

-Israeli prime minister Benjamin Netanyahu’s office said that two planes were being sent to bring Israelis home safely, with authorities urging people to stay in their hotels and avoid showing Israeli or Jewish symbols if they did go outside.
+Israeli prime minister Benjamin Netanyahu’s office said that two planes were being sent to bring Israelis home safely, with authorities urging people to stay in their hotels and avoid showing Israeli or Jewish symbols while outside.

-The situation calmed by this morning, Dutch authorities said, adding that dozens of arrests had been made after riot cops were seen tackling some of the gatherings but were allegedly absent during numerous violent attacks.
+The situation calmed by this morning, police said, adding that dozens of arrests had been made after riot cops were seen tackling some of the gatherings.

 Hundreds of Maccabi supporters gathered at the National Monunment in Dam Square, with police making several arrests in the area for breach of peace.